 Bargaining predominates in one-time negotiations, e.g. buying or selling a car or house when you don’t intend on having an ongoing relationship.
 One side usually attempts to gain an advantage over another to obtain the best possible agreement.

 Most negotiation training seminars will start by teaching the essentials of bargaining, which includes at a minimum:

 - Understanding that your and the other negotiator’s opening offers are the most powerful predictors of where you’ll finish up.
 So be ambitious enough and be prepared to justify your opening offer.

-- Anchoring: whichever negotiator is more successful in anchoring their opening offer will enjoy more of the bargained value.
+- Negotiation anchoring: whichever negotiator is more successful in anchoring their opening offer will enjoy more of the bargained value.

-- Changing your opening offer when negotiating in different countries who's cultural practices differ from your own. e.g. Chinese negotiating with Americans do well to moderate their ambitious starting positions.
+- Changing your opening offer when negotiating in different countries whose cultural practices differ from your own.
+For example, Chinese negotiating with Americans do well to moderate their ambitious starting positions to avoid deadlock.

 - Defining your walk-away level and not going beyond.

 There are 2 opposite types or schools of negotiation: Integrative and Distributive.
 This article introduces the important differences between each negotiating type, and gives